0eufc0smique/0eufc0smique/README.md

 The 18th September 2022 i'll start the Holberton School Computer Science program and specialise myself on their blockchain & algorithm program.

 ### How i prepare myself:
-As i write those lines i am finishing a Git & GitHub course Next comes Python, then SQL.
+As i write those lines i am finishing a Git & GitHub course.
+Next comes Python, then SQL.
 During the course i'll consolidate my knowledge on other aspects that i talk more in depth on [my blog](https://www.jeremyperreau.com)